 We found 5 internists near Nanticoke, PA.

-Dr. Raymond Joseph's specialties are general practice and general internal medicine.
-He practices in Wilkes Barre, PA.
-He honors Medicare insurance.
-Dr. Joseph studied medicine at MCP Hahnemann School of Medicine.
+Dr. Raymond Joseph specializes in general practice and general internal medicine and practices in Wilkes Barre, PA.
+He is in-network for Medicare insurance.
+Dr. Joseph graduated from MCP Hahnemann School of Medicine.

 Conditions / Treatments

 Medicare Patient Ethnicity

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.